 We want you to be able to travel and experience the world.
 So make sure to read through these 5 tips so that you can start planning your next trip, even if you are on a budget.

 1. Find the best option for accommodation

 Accommodation tends to be the most expensive part of the trip.
 That is why it is important to find the option that fits you best.
-While many might just go on a search engine and take the first best looking place, some might spend hours looking for accommodation.
+While many might just go on a search engine and take the first best looking place, some might spend hours looking for good value accommodation.

 Some might say it is a waste of time, but if you want to save you need to find the best option for you.
 Find a place with breakfast, that is not too far from everything so you can walk…

 Finding a place with a kitchen can also be a great way to save some money.
 This will allow you to cook so that you don’t have to eat every meal outside.

 If you are looking for free accommodation there are also some options for you out there.
 One option is couch surfing.
 Here local people with an extra room share their house so that people can stay there.
 Create an account and see if it is the right thing for you.